run-llama/llama_index/docs/use_cases/rag_cli.md

 We have written a CLI tool do help you do just that very easily!
 You can point the rag CLI tool to a set of files you've saved locally, and it will ingest those files into a local vector database that is then used for a Chat Q&A repl within your terminal.

-By default, this tool uses OpenAI for the embeddings & LLM as well as a local Chroma Vector DB instance. **Warning**: this means the local data you ingest with this tool _will_ be sent to OpenAI's API.
+By default, this tool uses OpenAI for the embeddings & LLM as well as a local Chroma Vector DB instance. **Warning**: this means that, by default, the local data you ingest with this tool _will_ be sent to OpenAI's API.

+However, you do have the ability to customize the models and databases used in this tool.
+This includes the possibility of running all model execution locally!
+See the **Customization** section below.

 ## Setup